swimmingly/swimmingly.github.io/_pages/psychology.md

 In this barren hell, where can people find comfort?
 In each others' arms, of course.
 Willed birth control, common among indigenous people, is lost with many other subtle capacities.
 Babies start arriving randomly.
 Cataclysmic trauma starts its terrible transmission through the generations.

 Trauma changes form but keeps its intensity.
 Society rearranges itself into civilization to absorb the cosmic blow.
 In some ways, it becomes (psycho)pathocratic.
 In others, it finds less harmful ways to distribute the shock.
 Complex trauma results.
 As horrible as it is, it is still better than would otherwise be the case.
-When pressure builds up, we make a war or other artificial disaster.
+When pressure builds up, we relieve it with an artificial disaster like war.

 Technology compensates for lost capacity.
 Quietly, life keeps generating seekers to find out the truth of what is happening.
 Clue by clue, understanding is assembled over hundreds of generations.
 At last, the truth dawns.

-What if we are the butt of a bad cosmic joke?
+What if this madness is just a cosmic joke?
 If so, then our wars, big and small, are pointless.
 No one started the root conflict.
 No one need be punished.
 Everyone is essentially innocent.
-Everyone is free to walk away and heal.
+Anyone is free to walk away and heal, to show the way home.

 Trauma from such a large-scale event is unavoidable.
 It is natural.
 Trying to prevent it is futile.
 Hope lies in having a way to recover from it.[^8][^9]